Ibn Khaldun: Later life

 Ibn Khaldun said of Egypt, "He who has not seen it does not know the power of Islam."
 While other Islamic regions had to cope with border wars and inner strife, Mamluk Egypt enjoyed prosperity and high culture.
 In 1384, the Egyptian Sultan, al-Malik udh-Dhahir Barquq, made Khaldun professor of the Qamhiyyah Madrasah and appointed him as the Grand qadi of the Maliki school of fiqh (one of four schools, the Maliki school was widespread primarily in Western Africa).
+Al-Sakhāwī similarly states that Ibn Khaldūn taught at al-Azhar and was appointed to the Mālikī judgeship in Cairo more than once.

+Ibn Khaldūn's view on the administration of justice in Egypt was less than favorable, and he had resolved to do his best to reform what he believed to be abuses of the system.
+He also insisted that the Egyptians were far too easy-going and did not have any sense of urgency for the Day of Judgment.
 His efforts at reform encountered resistance, however, and within a year, he had to resign his judgeship.
 Also in 1384, a ship carrying Khaldun's wife and children sank off of Alexandria.

 After his return from a pilgrimage to Mecca in May 1388, Ibn Khaldūn concentrated on teaching at various Cairo madrasas.
 At the Mamluk court he fell from favor because during revolts against Barquq, he had, apparently under duress, with other Cairo jurists, issued a fatwa against Barquq.
 Later relations with Barquq returned to normal, and he was once again named the Maliki qadi.
 Altogether, he was called six times to that high office, which, for various reasons, he never held long.